 What to do if your diverter/zone valve is stuck

 If you suspect you have a stuck diverter/zone valve, call us to take a look.
 Whether it’s us or another engineer, if the diverter valve is inside the boiler you should call out a qualified Gas Safe registered engineer to take a look at the valve and check the boiler.
-HomeServe offer a repairs service with a local tradesperson in your area or give us a call on 0330 0247 064 and we’re on our way.
+HomeServe offers a repairs service with a local tradesperson in your area, so take a look and get in touch if you need our support.

 If the diverter valve or Zone valve is external to the boiler then a good quality Plumbing and Heating Engineer should be able to get you up and running quite quickly.

 The engineer will test your system to check if it’s the diverter valve that’s the problem, and either clean or replace it.
 If your boiler is still under warranty you’ll probably be able to get it replaced for free (excluding the labour cost, unless you call out a manufacturer-approved engineer).

 If you’ve got an older boiler, the reason could also be a broken check valve.
 A check valve is a small component inside the boiler that’s activated when you switch off the boiler to switch off the natural convection process of an older boiler.
 This stops it from heating up your home.
 When the boiler and its water are still hot, but your thermostat has stopped calling for heat, it’s the check valve that stops the heat.